THE LAST BEST HOPE

 The Radical Enlightenment experienced a final rally in the spate of European revolutions of 1848, but these were primarily political and secular; aimed at reforming authoritarian power structures rather than challenging their philosophical roots.
 More significantly, 1848 also saw the publication of Karl Marx’s Communist Manifesto, whose philosophical movement soon displaced Radical Enlightenment as the most urgent concern for intellectual defenders of Europe and America’s status quos.

 I will gloss over the rise and decline of communism here, as it is peripheral to my thesis and has already been well covered by Karl Popper´s critical writings8 on Marx.
 But my narrative has now and in any case arrived at Karl Popper.
 Popper’s 1934 book The Logic of Scientific Discovery9 provided an elegant Gordian Knot cutting solution to Hume´s problem.
 Popper showed that science observably never has proceeded, and logically could not proceed, via inductive proof of some proposals as truth.
 Science progresses.
-Its operative mechanism could not therefor be an infinite shoring up of new or existing proposals by accumulation of confirmatory observations.
+Its operative mechanism could not therefor be an indefinite shoring up of new or existing proposals by accumulation of confirmatory observations.
 There had to be something else; something more selective.

 The mechanism that Popper showed to be functional and to fit with science’s history was our consideration of proposals from any source whatsoever (inductive reasoning being merely one of the many possibilities) to see if we could state them clearly enough to make them vulnerable to ODRPO grounded disproof; and then, if so, to plan our experiments for that.